VoIyboo/Windows-Optimiser-Toolkit-/README.md

 • Logging
 • Modular design for future features

-Long-term, the goal is to create an all-in-one IT support utility.
+Long-term, the goal is to create an all in one IT support utility.

 ✅ Version Breakdown
-V1 – Core Script (Completed)
+V1 Core Script (Completed)

 The first version was a single PowerShell script that performed the basics: